-Name of related party Yushan Pharmaceuticals, Inc. (Yushan Pharmaceuticals) Framosa Co., Ltd. (Framosa) Weichyun Wong Relationship with the Company Subsidiary company The associate of the Company The chairman of the Company
+Name of related party Relationship with the Company Yushan Pharmaceuticals, Inc. (Yushan) The subsidiary of the Company Framosa Co., Ltd. (Framosa) The associate of the Company HoneyBear Biosciences, Inc. (HoneyBear) Originally the associate of Yushan Pharmaceuticals, Inc, it has been identified as an associate of the Company and Yushan since August 2024.
+Weichyun Wong The chairman of the Company

-- (c) Significant transaction with related parties
+- (c) Significant transaction with related parties - (i) Sales

-- (i) Lease

-- 1) Lessee